Kicksaw-Consulting/django-salesforce-oauth/README.md

 1. the request object (useful in case you want to handle redirection yourself)
 2. the OAuth object (contains all token and user data)

-If you do not redirect from within `your_callback_function`, it's expected it will return a user object.
+If you do not return redirect from `your_callback_function`, it's expected it will return a user object.
 In this case the user will then be signed in and redirected to `settings.LOGIN_REDIRECT_URL` (which you'll most likely want to set in your `settings.py`).